-Percent may not total to 100% due to rounding
+Percent may not total exactly to 100% due to rounding

-Based on Callan's 2024 Capital Market Expectations, over a 10-year period, the current asset allocation is expected to generate a nominal return in excess 7.4% net of fees.
-Using an inflation assumption of 2.50% results in an expected real net return of 4.9%.
-The volatility level (standard deviation) associated with this asset mix is approximately 12.3%.
-The Land Board recognizes the actual 10-year return may deviate significantly from this expectation.
+Based on Callan's 2022-2023 Capital Market Expectations, over a 10-year period, the current asset allocation is expected to generate a nominal return in excess of 6.16.7% net of fees.
+Using an inflation assumption of 2.5025% results in an expected real net return of 3.854.21%.
+The volatility level (standard deviation) associated with this asset mix is approximately 10.19.6%.
+The Land Board recognizes the actual 10-year return can-may deviate significantly from this expectation-both positively and negatively.

 The Land Board acknowledges the link between the asset allocation and the Distribution Policy.
-If an asset allocation mix is selected that deviates from the risk and return of the current asset allocation, the Land Board, in consultation with EFIB, will assess the impact on the Distribution Policy and change the Distribution Policy as necessary.
+If an asset allocation mix is selected that deviates from the risk and return in-of the current asset allocation, the Land Board, in consultation with EFIB, will assess the impact on the Distribution Policy and change the Distribution Policy as necessary.
 In broad terms, changes in long-term expected return will impact the estimated level of sustainable distributions while changes in risk, as measured by volatility of returns, will impact the desired level of reserves.